THE BIG M…

 I have heard those comments many times (and keep hearing them as I am talking to people about this).

-It all started about 3 years ago.
+It all started when I was in my early 40s.
 Life was as calm as it can be when you have two young children, lead a busy life and have very little time for yourself.
 I had weird things going on: memory loss, hair falling out, strange skin (like teenage skin), no libido and various other things.